Bills earn 1st sweep of Patriots since ’99 with 38-9 win

 Newton’s 34 yards passing are the fewest by a Patriots starting quarterback since 1993.

+Belichick said he hasn’t made any decisions about who will start the Patriots’ finale Sunday against the New York Jets.

+“It was the opportunity to give him a chance to play,” Belichick said of inserting Stidham.
+“Cam did a good job for us.
+I mean, that wasn’t the problem.
+We were just not very competitive in the beginning.”

-The Bills had no trouble moving the ball against a depleted Patriots defense that was missing linebacker Ja’Whaun Bentley and defensive tackle Lawrence Guy, who were inactive with shoulder injuries.
+The Bills had no trouble moving the ball against a depleted Patriots defense that was missing linebacker Ja’Whaun Bentley and defensive tackle Lawrence Guy due to shoulder injuries.

 Their absences were most glaring in the passing game.
 New England struggled to put pressure on Allen, allowing him time to find open receivers.
-The Patriots allowed a season-worst 474 yards total for the game.
+The Patriots allowed a season-worst 474 yards overall.

+“They outplayed us across the board, outplayed us and out-coached us,” Belichick said.

 The Patriots closed to 10-9 on Newton’s 9-yard TD run in the second quarter, but Nick Folk missed the extra point and the Bills pulled away from there.